 What is a milk bleb?

-What causes a bleb?
+What can cause a bleb?

-- Oversupply - When someone makes more milk than their baby needs, they are more vulnerable to plugged ducts and milk blebs.
-Unremoved milk can clog the ducts and milk pores at the end of the ducts creating a bleb.
+Oversupply - When someone makes more milk than their baby needs, they are more vulnerable to plugged ducts and milk blebs.
+Unremoved milk can clog the ducts and milk pores at the end of the ducts, creating a bleb.
 People with oversupply may have recurring blebs due to inflammation.

-- Pressure - If you wear tight clothing, a bra that is constructive, or sleep on your front for too long, it may contribute to plugged ducts, milk blebs, and the nipple pain from them.
+Pressure - If you wear tight clothing, a bra that is constructive, or you sleep on your front for too long, it may contribute to plugged ducts, milk blebs, and the nipple pain from them.

 Milk bleb imposters